-31 May Joy in the state of flow – The Joy Trip Project
+31 May Joy in the State of Flow

 The strike took me by surprise.
 As the fish tugged on the line beneath the brackish water I was slow at first to set the hook and draw my quarry from the lake into the warm evening air.
 Its green/yellow scales flashed in the low angle light of the setting sun as I gently removed the fly from its mouth.
 With a sharp snap of its tail the first bluegill of the season slapped the palm of my hand as I released it back into the rippling pool.
 After the long Wisconsin winter life had returned to Lake Wingra.

 Funny how you can be startled to realize the very thing you had invested so much time and patience to achieve.
 Throughout the week I had spent each morning and evening before and after the work day casting my Tenkara fly rod, seemingly in vain, to coax a fish rise.
 The ice had long since cleared and the temperature rose steadily from one sunrise to the next.
 Around the dock a light swarm of insects buzzed without biting, their delicate wings a perfect match to a feathery fly in my little box of lures.
 The fish struck on the third cast to reset for me the rhythmic flow of energy that courses through the universe like the steady pulse of a beating heart.
 And in that moment I made real my dream of a life in balance with the natural world.